jshakes/jshakes.github.io/_posts/2014-03-09-easy-icomoon-icons-with-sass.markdown

 The first argument, `$icon`, accepts the icon name, minus the "icon-" prefix used to define the class.

-For the second argument, `$position`, you can provide “before”, “after” or “replace” depending on where you want the icon to be placed relative to the contents of the element. “replace" sets the font-size of the contents to 0, so you must pass in a pixel-based font size value to the content block to restore the size of the icon.
+For the second argument, `$position`, you can provide “before” or “after”, depending on where you want the icon to be placed relative to the contents of the element.

+The `$replace` argument is a bool that sets the font-size of the element's immediate contents to 0 when true.
+Note that while the mixin will attempt to restore the font-size of the icon to `1rem`, you should pass in a pixel-based font size value to the content block to reliably set the size of the icon.

 {% highlight scss %}
 // Visually replace the contents of the element with the search icon
-@include icomoon("search", "replace") {
+@include icomoon("search", "before", true) {
   font-size: 20px;
 }
 {% endhighlight %}